hfinkel/lfort/docs/LanguageExtensions.rst

 Builtin Functions
 =================

-Clang supports a number of builtin library functions with the same syntax as GCC, including things like ``__builtin_nan``, ``__builtin_constant_p``, ``__builtin_choose_expr``, ``__builtin_types_compatible_p``, ``__sync_fetch_and_add``, etc.  In addition to the GCC builtins, Clang supports a number of builtins that GCC does not, which are listed here.
+LFort supports a number of builtin library functions with the same syntax as GCC, including things like ``__builtin_nan``, ``__builtin_constant_p``, ``__builtin_choose_expr``, ``__builtin_types_compatible_p``, ``__sync_fetch_and_add``, etc.  In addition to the GCC builtins, LFort supports a number of builtins that GCC does not, which are listed here.

-Please note that Clang does not and will not support all of the GCC builtins for vector operations.
+Please note that LFort does not and will not support all of the GCC builtins for vector operations.
 Instead of using builtins, you should use the functions defined in target-specific header files like ``<xmmintrin.h>``, which define portable wrappers for these.
-Many of the Clang versions of these functions are implemented directly in terms of :ref:`extended vector support
+Many of the LFort versions of these functions are implemented directly in terms of :ref:`extended vector support
 <langext-vectors>` instead of builtins, in order to reduce the number of
 builtins that we need to implement.